With Employees

 Through human rights due diligence mechanisms, our Group strives to identify and either prevent or mitigate negative impacts on human rights.
 These mechanisms include the regular monitoring of the implementation status of our Code of Conduct and Supplier Sustainability Guidelines.

-In FY2023, as in the previous year, we conducted a human rights questionnaire, mainly on harassment in the Code of Conduct self-inspection.
+In FY2024, as in the previous year, we conducted a human rights questionnaire, mainly on harassment in the Code of Conduct self-inspection.
 The results of the surveys were shared with the Human Resources Department to confirm the facts through hearings and other means, and efforts are being made to raise awareness of psychological safety and human rights, establishing a consultation service, and other initiatives.
 We also conduct questionnaires at overseas entities in the same manner as in Japan, and promote awareness-raising activities during morning meetings and through periodic education.

 Education